Top UK winter holiday destinations

 Head to Norfolk for great festive markets, delicious traditional food and magnificent winter wildlife displays.
 The spectacular flight of thousands of pink-footed geese leaving their night-time roost on The Wash and heading inland to feed is just one of the region’s special winter sights.
 Norfolk boasts 90 miles of coastline to explore, so there are plenty of opportunities for brisk beach walks with clear sea views.
 Norfolk Snowsports in Trowse is fantastic for active visitors, and the artificial slopes provide the perfect venue for skiers and snowboarders.

-Top winter visitor attractions in Norfolk:
+Top winter visitor attractions in Norfolk

-- Holkham Beach: one of the most unspoilt beaches in the country, the winter months mean fewer crowds and more wildlife to enjoy
+• Holkham Beach | One of the most unspoilt beaches in the country, the winter months mean fewer crowds and more wildlife to enjoy

-- Cley-next-the-Sea: view wintering birds from RSPB Cley Marshes and take long beach walks in the reed banks and at Blakeney Point (read our Winter RSPB blog for more inspiration)
+• Cley-next-the-Sea | View wintering birds from RSPB Cley Marshes and take long beach walks at Blakeney Point (read our Winter RSPB blog for more inspiration)

-- Cromer: take a winter stroll along the level promenade at Cromer before heading into a cosy cafe for a warming lunch
+• Cromer | Take a winter stroll along the level promenade at Cromer before heading into a cosy cafe or pub for a warming lunch

 Norfolk cottages